Text © Pietro Puccio

 Common names: balsam apple, cerra cipapau apple, copey, narrow leafed rose apple, pitch apple, porcelain flower, small autograph tree (English); cebola da restinga, ceboleiro da praia, clúsia de flor vinácea, figueira braçadeira, manga da praia, (Portuguese-Brazil).

 The Clusia lanceolata Cambess.
-(1828) is a shrub or a small tree, evergreen and dioicus (each individual carries either only masculine flowers of only feminine ones), up to about 3 m tall, with greyish bark and opposite leaves lanceolate, thick, coriaceous, of glossy dark green colour, 7-12 cm long and 2-4 cm broad; from the wounds escapes a whitish latex which may be irritant for the skin and toxic if ingested.
+(1828) is a shrub or a small tree, evergreen and dioicus (each individual carries either only male flowers of only female ones), up to about 3 m tall, with greyish bark and opposite leaves lanceolate, thick, coriaceous, of glossy dark green colour, 7-12 cm long and 2-4 cm broad; from the wounds escapes a whitish latex which may be irritant for the skin and toxic if ingested.

 The fruits are globose capsules of about 4 cm of diameter, of reddish green colour and with the permanent traces of the stigmas, which open when ripe expelling the cylindrical seeds with orange red aril.